-- (ii) The following new and amended standards are not expected to have a significant impact on the Group's consolidated financial statements. - Definition of materiality (Amendments to IAS 1, Presentation of Financial Statement) - Definition of Accounting estimate (Amendments to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors) - Deferred taxes on assets and liabilities arising from a single transaction (Amendments to IAS 12, Income Taxes) - IFRS 17 Insurance Contracts and amendments to IFRS 17 Insurance Contracts
+- (iv) The following new and amended standards are not expected to have a significant impact on the Group's consolidated financial statements. - Lease Liability in a Sale and Leaseback (Amendments to IFRS No. 16, 'Lease'.) - Lack of Exchangeability (Amendments to IAS No. 21, 'The Effects of Changes in Foreign Exchange Rates'.)

-Notes to the Consolidated Financial Statements For the years ended December 31, 2020, 2021 and 2022
+Notes to the Consolidated Financial Statements For the years ended December 31, 2021, 2022 and 2023